Inca Trail hikers looking out from Pacaymayo camp as the moon rises over a mountain.

 Mountain view from Wayllabamba Camp on the Inca Trail

-Morning view from our camp in Wayllabamba.
+Our camp in Wayllabamba.

 Porters on the Inca Trail preparing breakfast from a shed with a mountain backdrop.

-Our porters preparing hot water for all the trekkers at our camp in Wayllabamba.
+The porters at our camp in Wayllabamba.

-The Andeans use coca tea to combat altitude sickness.
+Andeans use coca tea to combat altitude sickness.
 I was taking anti-altitude sickness medication so I can’t confirm the effectiveness of coca tea in that sense.
 I CAN confirm that it energized me.

 Coca leaves in a styrofoam cup